In June 2024 the Abuse in Care Royal Commission of Inquiry delivered its final report Whanaketia – Through pain and trauma, from darkness to light.

 Unmarked graves

-The Survivor Support and Recognition Fund is not able to consider applications from:
+The Survivor Support and Recognition Fund cannot consider applications from:

 The fund is also unable to consider funding applications for: